open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/deploy-kubernetes-resources.md

 ## Prerequisites

 By design, you don't need to do any additional preparation before working on the `ManifestWork` API.
-Just in case of runnint into any unexpected failures, you can make sure your environment by checking the following conditions:
+Just in case of run into any unexpected failures, you can make sure your environment by checking the following conditions:

 - The CRD `ManifestWork` is installed in the hub cluster: